BEWARE! Development dropped. It will turn into a Glitch sooner than later.

-WP Plugin Info is mostly addressed to plugin developers.
+WP Plugin Info is addressed mainly to plugin developers.
 It lets you show, in a post or page, any kind of information related to a plugin hosted on WordPress.org.
 I developed it for my own use on sitetreeplugin.com, some of the information shown in the homepage and other areas of the website are fetched with this plugin.

 [wp-plugin-info]to use it.